ldhulipala/ldhulipala.github.io/hobbies.md

 I enjoy biking, running, and hiking.
 I also like to read, and play the piano and guitar.

 Here are some books I enjoyed recently.
-I mostly read fiction growing up, but have been enjoying non-fiction / history / essays lately;
-please let me know if you have some recommendations!
+Let me know if you have some recommendations!

 * Eichmann in Jerusalem
 * If This is a Man / The Truce